danielanywhere/ProjectTask/README.md

 welcomed.
 Fork the repository, start a feature branch, and send over a pull request.

+<p>&nbsp;</p>

 ## Acknowledgements

-Thanks to decades of previous system users, including my wife, who used a predecessor of this system in her professional fact-gathering work, inspiration, late-night debugging, and the enduring spirit of old-school development environments.
+Thanks to decades of previous system users, inspiration, late-night debugging, and the enduring spirit of old-school development environments.

 <blockquote>"Who says you couldn’t do OOP in C?
 You just more elbow room for
 getting it done right."

-*-Daniel*</blockquote>
+*-Daniel Patterson*</blockquote>